The Kelpie X Labrador Mix Breed Profile

 Related: The Australian Kelpie Breed Profile.

 Since most of these first settlers were originally from the United Kingdom, they started breeding English Collies locally and selected based on their work ethic, intelligence and energy.
 The result was the Australian Kelpie as we know it today: an enthusiastic and tireless working dog that can endure hours running under the harsh sun and can single-handedly control large herds of cattle.
-Because they are easily trainable, smart and love to work, since the 1800s Kelpies have been the backbone of the herding industry and some people say their work is worth 3 to 4 human shepherds per day.
-Nowadays, the kelpie is considered one of the most efficient working dogs and they are bred mostly for working purposes.
+Kelpies are easily trainable, smart and love to work.
+Since the 1800's Kelpies have been the backbone of the herding industry and some people say their work is worth three to four human shepherds per day.
+Nowadays, the Kelpie is considered one of the most efficient working dogs and they are bred mostly for working purposes.
 Their popularity as house pets is on the rise, but because of their very specific needs, they aren’t the ideal dog for most people.

 On the flip side, we have the Labrador Retriever.
 This popular dog has been a family favourite for decades, and with good reason.
 This Canadian gun-dog was developed to retrieve prey from icy waters and have strong hunting and chasing abilities.
 They are very smart and enjoy pleasing their owner, so they excel at obedience and field and need plenty of outdoor exercise to be happy.
 This is a sporting dog through and through and they are generally well-behaved, patient and active.